 You can also use the filters and the sorting option to refine your search.

-Default SLA(s) timeframe for each stage are:
+Organisations can set their own ideal time in stage/SLAs.
+The default SLA(s) timeframe for each stage are:

 |Stage||Ideal (days)||Max (days)|